facebookincubator/velox/velox/docs/functions/presto/conversion.rst

 Casting a string to an integral type is allowed if the string represents an integral number within the range of the result type.
 By default, casting from strings that represent floating-point numbers is not allowed.
+Casting from strings that contain non-numerical and non-sign characters, whitespaces for example is not valid either, by default.

 If cast_to_int_by_truncate is set to true, and the string represents a floating-point number, the decimal part will be truncated for casting to an integer.